Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 426

-Practical application of script analysis and directing a production in the Dragon’s Lair Theatre or the Mary L. Welch Theatre.
-Prerequisites: THEA 326 and consent of instructor.
+Practical application of script analysis and directing a production in the Mary L. Welch Theatre.
+Prerequisites: THEA 226 and consent of instructor.
 May be repeated for credit.

 460

-The application of script analysis and practical skills in a self-proposed project that allows students to demonstrate expertise in directing.
+The application of analytical and practical skills in a self-proposed project that allows students to demostrate expertise in their concentration.
 Students are required to submit a formal written proposal by March 1 of their junior year that must be approved by all full-time Theatre Department faculty.
-This course is open to senior theatre majors only.
+This course is open to seniors only.

 470 – 479